Authorship in MEDLINE®

 Author, group author, and collaborator names are entered for MEDLINE exactly as they are published in the journal article.
 If the journal article has misprinted a name, the MEDLINE citation will only be corrected if a formal erratum notice is published in the journal.
 The MEDLINE policies related to errata are detailed at: http://www.nlm.nih.gov/pubs/factsheets/errata.html.

-If there is an error in MEDLINE because the author information in the MEDLINE citation does not match the author information in the published article, Contact NLM>.
-However, such errors should only be reported for citations tagged [PubMed - indexed for MEDLINE].
-Citations tagged [PubMed - as supplied by publisher] or [PubMed - in process] have not yet completed quality assurance processing.
-It may be assumed that any errors that exist will be corrected when the citation achieves final [indexed for MEDLINE] status.
+If there is an error in MEDLINE because the author information in the MEDLINE citation does not match the author information in the published article, Contact NLM.
+However, such errors should only be reported for citations tagged [PubMed - indexed for MEDLINE] or [PubMed - in process] in the Abstract display.
+Citations tagged [PubMed - as supplied by publisher] have not yet completed quality assurance processing.
+It may be assumed that any errors that exist will be corrected when the citation achieves final [PubMed - indexed for MEDLINE] status.

 For additional information, Contact NLM.